ahmadluay9/Facial-Recognition-App/README.md

 1. Employees can select either 'attend' for attendance check-in or 'leave' for attendance check-out.

 2. Next, employees should click the 'take photo' button.
+The photo will be save to the folder `Face Images/Attendance Tracker/`

-3. When the 'take a photo' button is clicked, Streamlit will send the data to the API for the model to perform face recognition (`POST /predict/image`) and record the attendance in the Attendance table in the database (`POST /attendance`).
+3. When the 'take a photo' button is clicked, Streamlit will send the data to the server for the model to perform face recognition (`POST /predict/image`) and record the attendance in the Attendance table in the database (`POST /attendance`).

 ### 2. Register new employee